wbteng9526/wbteng9526.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I'm currently a third-year PhD student in [Vision & Graphics Lab](https://vgl.ict.usc.edu/) at [Institute for Creative Technologies](http://ict.usc.edu/), an affiliated institution of [University of Southern California](https://www.usc.edu/), under the supervision of Professor [Yajie Zhao](https://www.yajie-zhao.com/).
-My research interests lie in the intersection of computer vision and graphics, with a focus on generative modeling and 3D reconstruction.
+I'm currently a third-year PhD student in [Vision & Graphics Lab (VGL)](https://vgl.ict.usc.edu/) at [Institute for Creative Technologies (ICT)](http://ict.usc.edu/), an affiliated institution of [University of Southern California (USC)](https://www.usc.edu/), under the supervision of Prof. [Yajie Zhao](https://www.yajie-zhao.com/).
+I was a Research Intern at SRI International Center for Vision Technologies (CVT) during summer 2024, working with [Dr. Supun Samarasekra](https://www.sri.com/people/supun-samarasekera/) and [Dr. Rakesh Kummar](https://www.sri.com/people/rakesh-kumar/).
+Before joining VGL, I received my Bachelor's degree with double majors in Mathematics and Economics from [Boston University](https://www.bu.edu/) where I conducted research in statistics and machine learning under the direction of Prof. [Allen G. Harbaugh](https://scholar.google.com.au/citations?user=bOEC_rYAAAAJ&hl=en).

+My research interests lie in the intersection of computer vision and graphics, with a focus on neural rendering,image and video generation with diffusion models.